Transitional Housing & Homeless Shelters: The 2026 Guide to Long-Term Stability

 Q8: What happens if I relapse (use drugs/alcohol)?

-• In a “Housing First” / Wet Shelter: You will not be evicted for use, as long as you do not behave violently or deal drugs on the premises.
+A: In a “Dry” (Sobriety-based) Shelter, you will likely be evicted immediately.
+In a “Housing First” or “Wet” Shelter (Harm Reduction), you will not be evicted for use, as long as you do not behave violently or deal drugs on the premises.

 Important Disclaimer: StartGrants.com is an independent information portal.
 We are not a government agency and do not provide direct grants or products.
 Always verify the current status of programs with the providing organization.